ikanher/numpy-MNIST/documentation/week4-report.md

 * Created simple CLI scripts for training and predicting
 * Fixed code structure to support code coverage reports
 * Created first versions of testing and implementation documents
+* Renamed the python module from 'mnist' to 'taivasnet' to reflect that is is a more general Neural Network library than just specific for MNIST

 ## How has the program progressed?
 Really good!
 The program is starting to take it's final form now.